kazhnov/kazhnov/README.md

 - 👋 Hi, I’m @kazhnov
 - 👀 I’m interested in text-based games, toki pona
-- 🌱 I’m currently learning c & python
+- 🌱 I’m currently working on projects written in C
-- 💞️ I’m looking forward to wdh
 - 📫 How to reach me kazhnov@gmail.com

 <!---